DemianWright/io_scene_blb/README.md

 	</tr>
 	<tr>
 		<th>Reason</th>
-		<td>Although it is technically possible to calculate the axis-aligned bounding box of multiple bounds definitions and use that as the final bounds of the brick a feature like this would be confusing for beginner users and breaks the "what you see is what you get" principle of the exporter.</td>
+		<td>Although it is technically possible to calculate the <a href="#def-aabb">axis-aligned bounding box</a> of multiple bounds definitions and use that as the final bounds of the brick a feature like this would be confusing for beginner users and breaks the "what you see is what you get" principle of the exporter.</td>
 	</tr>
 	<tr>
 		<th>Effect</th>